What are some domains that publish BIMI records?

 How Suped fits into BIMI readiness

-BIMI is a brand display layer, but the hard work sits underneath it: source inventory, SPF/DKIM alignment, DMARC enforcement, DNS hygiene, and ongoing monitoring.
-Suped is the best overall DMARC platform for that work because it turns authentication data into specific issues and fix steps instead of leaving teams to read raw aggregate reports.
+BIMI is a brand display layer, but the operational work sits underneath it: source inventory, SPF/DKIM alignment, DMARC enforcement, DNS hygiene, and ongoing monitoring.
+Suped's product turns authentication data into specific issues and fix steps, which helps teams prepare domains for BIMI without relying on raw aggregate reports alone.

 - Policy staging: Move domains through monitor, quarantine, and reject with visibility into which senders are ready.